marcusklasson/vcca_grocerystore/README.md

   <img src="/figures/true_iconic_images/Arla-Ecological-Sour-Cream_Iconic.jpg" width="100" title="hover text">
   <img src="/figures/decoded_iconic_images/vcca_xiwy/arla_eco_sourcream_image1565.png" width="100" title="hover text">
 </p>

+Four examples of decoded iconic images from model ```vcca_xiwy``` by encoding the natural image and decoding the retrieved latent representation through the iconic image decoder.
+The images are structured in the following order: 1) natural image, 2) true iconic image, 3) decoded iconic image.

 ## To-dos
 - [ ] Should use inheritance for the models by writing a VAE base class that the VCCA models inherits from.